New tunneling technology to be used for underpass below Bukit Timah canal

 SINGAPORE: An underpass will be built below the Bukit Timah Canal by 2020 for safer pedestrian crossing around the area, Transport Minister Khaw Boon Wan announced on Friday (Nov 10).

-The underpass will be the first in Singapore to be built with a rectangular tunnel boring machine (RTBM).
+The underpass will be the second in Singapore to be built with a rectangular tunnel boring machine (RTBM), following one at Havelock.

 Many existing underpasses were built using the cheaper conventional "cut-and-cover" method, but this caused a lot of inconvenience to motorists and other road users, said Mr Khaw in a Facebook post.